nodemailer/nodemailer/README.md

 ## Check out my other mail related modules

 If you want to parse generated or received e-mail instead of sending it, check out [MailParser](https://github.com/andris9/mailparser).

 If you only want to generate the raw e-mail stream, check out [MailComposer](https://github.com/andris9/mailcomposer).

 If you only want to communicate with the SMTP (both as client and the server), check out [simplesmtp](https://github.com/andris9/simplesmtp).

+## Templates

+To use Nodemailer with templates, please see documentation for [node-email-templates](https://github.com/niftylettuce/node-email-templates).

 ## Example

 This is a complete example to send an e-mail with plaintext and HTML body

     var nodemailer = require("nodemailer");

     // create reusable transport method (opens pool of SMTP connections) var smtpTransport = nodemailer.createTransport("SMTP",{
         service: "Gmail",